labforge/sdk-demos/descriptors/README.md

 This demo shows how to stream descriptors from a Bottlenose camera.

 This example assumes that any other settings related to image quality such as `exposure`, `gain`, and `CCM` is properly set.
-Please use `Stereo Viewer` or `eBusPlayer` to configure the image quality to your like.
+Please use `Stereo Viewer` or `eBusPlayer` to configure the image quality to your liking.

-The Python script shows how to programmatically:
+The Python script shows how to:
 - enable chunk data transmission for [FAST](https://en.wikipedia.org/wiki/Features_from_accelerated_segment_test) keypoints.
 - set descriptor parameters